 To promote scientific literacy, the Lt Biology Collection’s labs engage students in active learning, asking them to reflect on their prior knowledge (if any), predict outcomes, collect and analyze quantitative data, and draw appropriate conclusions based on evidence.

-Lt is our online learning platform with over 360 ready-to-use lessons and labs for teaching life sciences, nursing, and medicine.
+Lt is our online learning platform with over 500 ready-to-use lessons and labs for teaching life sciences, chemistry, nursing, and medicine.
 Click on your teaching area below to learn more about Lt's existing collections!

 Additional resources for educators: